weizhouUMICH/SAIGE/README.md

 Source code for all versions are here https://www.dropbox.com/sh/zmlu1llpxd66pjl/AADFqdssvOBjbWZch6Q9zYNaa?dl=0

 # Log for fixing bugs
+* 0.29.2:
+  update SAIGE to use the updated R library SPAtest 3.0.0

 * 0.29:
 ```
 1. The colSums() error when there is no covariate has been fixed.